thorty/moviebot/readme.md

 - [ ] filter for providers and pref to rent / flatrate
 - [ ] filter this by user input
 - [ ] use block/watch list / streaming source and so on
+- [ ] Use mood as input and find the movie.
 ( - [ ] inputfield for api key)

 ### Todos